vesoft-inc/nebula/docs/nGQL-tutorial.md

 ## Syntax norms

-In order to be consistent with ourselves and other nGQL users, we strongly advise you to follow these syntax norms:
+In order to be consistent with ourselves and other nGQL users, we advise you to follow these syntax norms:

 - KEYWORDS are in uppercase
-- nodeAliases are in lower camel case (start with lowercase)
+- node Aliases are in lower camel case (start with lowercase)
 - Labels are in upper camel case (start with uppercase
 - RELATIONS are in upper snake case (like IS_A)
 - Property names are in lower camel case